keerthikonari/twitter-sentiment-analysis/README.md

 ## Description
 This project implements **Sentiment Analysis** using **Machine Learning** and **Natural Language Processing (NLP)** techniques.
-The model classifies text into three sentiment categories:
+The model classifies text into  two sentiment categories:

 - **Positive 🙂**
 - **Negative 🙁**